 Installing Android Marshmallow on Xperia S is a little bit complicated if you do not have basic knowledge of CMD (Command prompt) commands.
 But not to worry, I’m right here to help you with that.

-After installing the rom on my Xperia S, it run pretty smooth.
-So, feel free to try it out, if you want to.
+After installing the rom on my Xperia S, it ran pretty smoothly.
+So, feel free to try it out if you want to.

 - Rooted Xperia S

 - Pure AOSP Marshmallow Rom-[Download]

 - (Optional) Stock ftf firmware [Download] (if you want to revert to stock rom

 Note: Before you go about installing any custom rom on your device, you should consider making a backup of your current rom just in case you mess something up.
 Make a backup of your SDcard content too.

 Disclaimer: Your use of this guide is strictly at your own risk, just in case something goes wrong and your device gets damaged.
 I, or Leakite, will not be held responsible, but you.

 Step One: Reboot your device to TWRP recovery